Kong/insomnia-docs/docs/inso-cli/introduction.md

 `--help` | -h | display help for a command

 {:.alert .alert-primary}
-**Note**: We have deprecated the option `--appDataDir <dir>`.
-Use `--src <file or dir>` instead to define the location of the Insomnia v4 export file or the Insomnia app data directory.
+**Note**: We have deprecated the options `--appDataDir <dir>` and `--src <file or dir>`.
+Please use `-w` or `--workingDir` instead to define the location of the Insomnia v4 export file or the Insomnia app data directory.

 ## Data Sources

 Inso CLI can work with three data sources.

 * Insomnia app data directory.
 Inso CLI will attempt to locate the directory based on your operating system.
-To overwrite the default location, search for app data using `--src` and the [Application Data](/insomnia/application-data) location of your operating system.
+To overwrite the default location, search for app data using `-w` and the [Application Data](/insomnia/application-data) location of your operating system.
-* Git data directory if [Git Sync](/insomnia/git-sync) is set up and no `--src` is set.
+* Git data directory if [Git Sync](/insomnia/git-sync) is set up and no `-w` is set.
 For example, when running in CI, InsoCLI will find the `.insomnia` directory at the root of the repository automatically, but you can override the location using `--workingDir`.
 * Insomnia export file.
-Search for an export file using `--src`.
+Search for an export file using `-w`.

 {:.alert .alert-primary}
 **Note**: The `.insomnia` directory is generated automatically in your git repository when using [Git Sync](/insomnia/git-sync).

 ### Data Search Flow

 Inso CLI will first try to find a `.insomnia` directory in its working directory.
 This directory is generated in a git repository when using [Git Sync](/insomnia/git-sync).
-When Inso is used in a CI environment, it will automatically run against the `.insomnia` directory at the root of the repository, unless you specify a `--workingDir` or `--src` option.
+When Inso is used in a CI environment, it will automatically run against the `.insomnia` directory at the root of the repository, unless you specify a `--workingDir` option.

 If Inso CLI cannot find the `.insomnia` directory, it will try to run against the Insomnia app data directory.
-You can override both the working directory, and the app data directory, using the `--workingDir` and `--src` global options.
+You can override both the working directory, and the app data directory, using the `--workingDir` global options.

 ## The identifier Argument